njhmagyar/njhmagyar.github.io/_resume_sections/ux_twirlmate.md

 location: Pittsburgh, PA
 ---

 - **Translated broad concepts** for a baton twirling competition management system into concrete designs.
-In October 2024, I piloted the system with 97 users who generated $16,155 in registration fees.
+In 2024, I piloted the system with 3 competitions and 197 users, who generated $27,284 in registration fees.

 - Surveyed 39 baton twirling community members on their win-tracking habits and preferences, then **performed quantitative and qualitative analyses** to inform narrow feature design decisions.